KevinAst/feature-u/docs/detail.md

 ### Does Feature Exist

-The App object can be used to determine if a feature is present or not.
+The {{book.api.App}} object can be used to determine if a feature is present or not.
 If a feature does not exist, or has been disabled, the corresponding `app.{featureName}` will NOT exist.

  - It could be that `featureA` will conditionally use `featureB` if it is present.